parwal-lp/ontop_xai/README.md

 - **NPD**: Norwegian Petroleum Directorate Dataset

 In order to run the tool on an example domain, follow these steps after completing the [Installation](#installation) and [Configuration](#configuration) phases.
 1. Download the content of the folder `examples/npd` if you want to try the NDP domain, or `examples/books` for the Books domain.
-Here you will find four files: a .sql script to create the database, a .owl file for the ontology, a .r2rml file for the mappings, and a .csv file containing the samples to explain.
+Here you will find four files:
+    - the .sql script to create the database;
+    - the .owl file for the ontology;
+    - the .r2rml file for the mappings;
+    - the .csv file containing the samples to explain.
 2. Run in MySQL Server the .sql script you just downloaded from either `examples/npd` or `examples/books`.
 3. Run the `ontop_xai.jar` file using the command `java -jar ontop_xai.jar`, as explained in the [Running](#running) section.
 4. When promted by the system, specify `npd` as database name for the NPD domain, and `books` for the Books domain.